 As the number of papers on 9/11 is now very large it has become difficult for people wanting to find information on specific topics to locate the most useful to their needs.
 In this page I will list some significant papers together with a short explanation to assist selection.

 Most of the papers and letters I have written, whether alone or with other authors, have been peer reviewed and posted at the Journal of 9/11 Studies.
 Most are scientific analyses of the physical evidence for the use of explosives at the World Trade Center on 9/11.
 Five relate to the Pentagon.
 They are listed here together with papers by other students of 9/11, most recent at the top for the convenience of visitors looking for new papers and updates.
 Some deal with other related issues which are listed in a lower section.
 A problem with this order of listing is that it tends to be in reverse order to the development of ideas and hence may obstruct the newcomer.
 To avoid this the reader could start from the bottom and work up.
-Alternatively one could start with a paper which gives a historical revision of the main steps, for example the following; a little dated now but still useful:
+Alternatively one could start with a paper which gives a historical revision of the main steps, for example the following; a little dated now and incomplete but still useful:

 Controlled Demolition at the WTC: an Historical Examination of the Case (F Legge, May 2009)